r3bo0tbx1/tor-guard-relay/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Encrypted communication is available upon request for sensitive or high impact reports.

 ## Enforcement Guidelines